wovenstarlight/tumblr-themes/pages/page3/README.md

 [INSTALL](https://raw.githubusercontent.com/wovenstarlight/tumblr-themes/main/pages/page3/page3.html)

-If you like this theme or plan to use it, please [reblog it](https://starlightthemes.tumblr.com/pg3) on Tumblr!
+If you like this page or plan to use it, please [reblog it](https://starlightthemes.tumblr.com/pg3) on Tumblr!

 ## Features
 ### Page-specific